Insights from Generative Modeling for Neural Video Compression: Acknowledgements

 \fi

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }] \textbf{Ruihan Yang} received B.S. degree in Computer Science from NYU Shanghai in 2018.
 He is currently a Ph.D. student at the University of California, Irvine.
 From 2018 to 2019, his work focused on generative modeling of music, and had some experience on computational material science.
 He currently works on source compression with generative models. \end{IEEEbiography} \begin{IEEEbiography}[{ }] \textbf{Yibo Yang} is a Ph.D. candidate at the University of California, Irvine.
-His research interests include probability theory, information theory, and their applications in statistical machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }] \textbf{Joseph Marino} recently received a Ph.D. in computation and neural systems from the California Institute of Technology (Caltech).
+His research interests include probability theory, information theory, and their applications in machine learning.
+His recent work develops deep generative modeling approaches for data compression, and he has co-organized tutorials and workshops on the topic. \end{IEEEbiography} \begin{IEEEbiography}[{ }] \textbf{Joseph Marino} recently received a Ph.D. in computation and neural systems from the California Institute of Technology (Caltech).
 His work focuses on probabilistic models and inference algorithms as they relate to deep generative modeling, reinforcement learning, and theoretical neuroscience.
-He recently accepted a position as a research scientist at DeepMind. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Stephan Mandt} is an Assistant Professor of Computer Science and Statistics at the University of California, Irvine.
-From 2016 until 2018, he was a Senior Researcher and Head of the statistical machine learning group at Disney Research.
+He is currently employed as a research scientist at DeepMind. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Stephan Mandt} is an Associate Professor of Computer Science and Statistics at the University of California, Irvine.
+From 2016 until 2018, he was a Senior Researcher and Head of the statistical machine learning group at Disney Research in Pittsburgh and Los Angeles.
 He held previous postdoctoral positions at Columbia University and Princeton University.
 Stephan holds a Ph.D. in Theoretical Physics from the University of Cologne, where he received the German National Merit Scholarship.
-He is furthermore a Kavli Fellow of the U.S. National Academy of Sciences and an NSF CAREER Awardee.
-Stephan regularly serves as an Area Chair or Editorial Board member for NeurIPS, ICML, AAAI, ICLR, and JMLR.
-His research is currently supported by NSF, DARPA, Intel, and Qualcomm. \end{IEEEbiography}
+He is furthermore a recipient of the NSF CAREER Award, the UCI ICS Mid-Career Excellence in Research Award, the German Research Foundation's Mercator Fellowship, a Kavli Fellow of the U.S. National Academy of Sciences, a member of the ELLIS Society, and a former visiting researcher at Google Brain.
+Stephan is an Action Editor of the Journal of Machine Learning Research and of Transactions on Machine Learning Research.
+His research is currently supported by NSF, DARPA, IARPA, DOE, Disney, Intel, and Qualcomm. \end{IEEEbiography}